← The journal Vertical M&A Guides February 19, 2026

 The hospitality software M&A market exhibits distinct regional characteristics that founders should understand.

-North America is the most active M&A market, driven by the concentration of PE capital, the presence of major acquirers like Agilysys, and the sheer size of the US hotel market.
-Mews' three North American acquisitions in 12 months underscore the strategic importance of this region.
+North America is an active M&A market, driven by the concentration of PE capital, the presence of major acquirers like Agilysys, and the size of the US hotel market.
+Mews' North American acquisitions underscore the strategic importance of this region.

-Asia-Pacific represents the fastest-growing hospitality market but remains underpenetrated by modern cloud software, creating both organic growth opportunities and potential for acquirers seeking to establish regional presence through M&A.
+Asia-Pacific represents a large hospitality market with meaningful cloud adoption runway, creating both organic growth opportunities and potential for acquirers seeking regional presence through M&A.

 Considering a transaction?